Kyytox/data-explorer.nvim/README.md

 ## ⚠️ Limitations

-- The larger the file, the more time it will take to display the metadata and data, and will consume significant memory.
+- The larger the file, the more time it will take to display the metadata and data.
-- Default view limits data to **250 rows** (configurable).
-- When running **custom SQL queries**, there is **no default limit** — you must specify one manually (e.g., `SELECT * FROM data LIMIT 100;`).
-- Emojis and certain special characters (not all) in data may not render correctly (small column shifts)
+- Emojis and certain special characters (not all) in data may not render correctly (small column shifts).
+- Minimal SQL editor — no autocomplete or highlighting.

 <br>